linkerd/linkerd/namerd/docs/interface.md

 The HTTP controller provides APIs for reading and writing dtabs, as well as for viewing how names are resolved.
 This API can also be accessed using the [namerctl](https://github.com/linkerd/namerctl) command line tool.
+Additionally, this API provides an HTTP implementation of the `NameInterpreter` interface.
+Use linkerd's `io.l5d.namerd.http` interpreter to resolve destinations via this interface.

 Key | Default Value | Description
 --- | ------------- | -----------